 Do cell phone makers or wireless companies have a responsibility to prevent devices from being used by drivers in illegal and dangerous ways?
 The cases presented had to prove that the iPhone was the cause of the accident.
 In most negligence claims for car accidents caused by distracted drivers, the causation factors are clearer.

 - The driver has as a duty to exercise reasonable care while driving

 - A breach of that duty takes place when failing to pay attention to the road by checking the phone

 When the phone is used, an accident is foreseeable.
 But it's difficult to prove that an inanimate object caused the fatal accident.
 In addition, weaknesses in the gathering and examination of crash data make it unclear to know exactly how many of the tragic crashes were caused by distracted driving.
 Cell phone makers countered that the lockout devices weren't yet reliable, and could wrongly close down the phone of someone riding on a train or bus.

 However, the risks of on-the-road mobile use are clear, not just to motorists and scientists but also to manufacturing companies, as the recently announced upgrade prove.

 Sending or receiving text messages diverts the attention of a driver for about five seconds.
 At highway speeds, that is a distance of about 300 feet in which the car is driving itself, without human control.
 Even with the new technological solution implemented, it's important for everyone to do their part in staying safe on the road.

-If you've suffered serious injury because of a car crash caused by a driver who was typing on a cell phone, a Miami car accident lawyer can represent your case to help you receive the financial compensation you deserve.
-We have the training and experience needed to handle this type of case.
-Please call 305.416.9805 for a free case evaluation.
+If you've suffered a serious injury in a car crash caused by a driver who was typing on a cell phone, a Miami car accident lawyer can represent your case to help you receive the financial compensation you deserve.